 removed between the ages of 1-5 days.
 After this age the puppy must wait until 6 months of age to

 have them removed.
-At 6 months of age this surgery is an amputation and is costly.
-If you have a dog
+At 6 months of age this surgery is an amputation and is costly and painful.
+If you

-with dew claws and are considering having them removed, discuss it in-depth with your veterinarian
+have a dog with dew claws and are considering having them removed, discuss it in-depth with your

 Q: There is a smell coming from my dogs ears, could it be ear mites?

 A: Very unlikely.
 Dogs rarely contract ear mites.
 The most common condition would be an ear